 Because of this, Europe's most northerly country makes the perfect destination for students looking to get away from the buzz of city life and explore the great outdoors.
 Known as the 'land of ice and fire', Iceland is a country of contrasts - the country experiences 24 hour periods of sun in the summer and winter days shrouded in darkness.

 In your down time, you'll be able to explore the hot springs, geysers, glaciers and volcanoes Iceland is famous for, catch a glimpse of the Northern Lights and marvel at the scenery that has attracted film and TV crews to the island for years.
 Most recently, the Game of Thrones TV series and both Star Wars: The Force Awakens and Rogue One have featured Icelandic locations.

 Iceland is home to seven universities.
 Four of these are public:

 - The University of Akureyri

-The other three are private universities that receive some state support:
+The other three are private universities, which receive some state support:

 - Reykjavik University.

-Iceland is not a member of the European Union (EU), but still fully participates in the Erasmus+ exchange programme.
-This scheme offers study, training, work experience and voluntary placements to students throughout Europe, with opportunities lasting from three months to one year.
+Iceland is not a member of the European Union (EU), but still fully participates in the Erasmus+ exchange programme as a member of the European Economic Area (EEA).
+Erasmus+ offers study, training, work experience and voluntary placements to students throughout Europe, with opportunities lasting from three months to one year.
 To take part, your home university must have a formal agreement with a partner university in a participating European country.
 Ask your university for details.

 In addition, students from Denmark, Estonia, Finland, Latvia, Lithuania, Norway and Sweden can arrange exchanges in Iceland through the Nordplus programme.